 - Premium audio and video content can be delivered with the help of the Flash Video Plugin

 - Thow a social network on your site (complete with friend requests, activity feeds and profiles) with the Mingle Plugin for WordPress (here's the Mingle Community site — you should really go check it out)

 - Add an awesome, simple forum to your site with the Mingle Forum plugin (by cartpauj)

 - These are just a few examples of ways you can provide value to your users but there are literally thousands of additional features you can easily offer to your users with WordPress.

 Once you get your WordPress site setup with the features you want to offer — all you need is a way to protect your premium content and features behind a “Pay Wall.”
 There are actually 2 good solutions for this, the first (and easiest to setup) is Wishlist Member and the other (which takes a bit more technical moxie to setup) is aMember.
 Again — with the payment processing, I recommend keeping it simple and just using PayPal or 1shoppingcart with Authorize.Net (these solutions will integrate with either Wishlist or aMember).

 Usually, you don't have to pick just one of these strategies — why not try a few of them?
 Every audience is different and so one or more of these solutions will work for each one.
+If you want to know more about making money with your business, you must understand B2B marketing trends which is clearly explained in Salesforce blogs.
 But whatever strategies you decide on, you can rest assured that any of these here will bring you more money than Google Ads on your site.